Contact the Global Engagement Office

 Location: University Centre 227

-Our international student advisors are available to assist students with a wide range of concerns.
-Come see an advisor if you have questions about:
+Our advisors are available to assist students with a wide range of concerns.
+Our staff can also connect students with additional campus and community resources throughout their time at UBC.
+Book an appointment to speak with an advisor if you have questions about:

 - Immigration documentation advising

 - Health insurance

 - Working in Canada (co-op, PGWP, and SP)

 - Career programming (ICDP)

 - General advising and transitional support

 - Not sure where to start?
 E-mail email@example.com—we are here to help!

 Our online office hours are Monday to Friday from 8:30 a.m. to 4:30 p.m.
 (PST)